procore/sdt-uav/README.md

 ### Unbind any DOM nodes you've manually detached

 When uav updates the DOM as a result of a change to a model, it automatically removes any bindings to DOM nodes that have been removed or replaced.
 However, if for some reason you manually remove or replace a bound DOM node, you can clean up any bindings associated with it by calling `uav.unbind(<Element>)`.
-There is no harm in calling `uav.unbind` on an element that does not have any associated bindings.

 ## Collapsing Whitespace